13 best card games for PC, console & mobile in 2023, Hearthstone, MtG Arena & more

 • Release date: October 2021

-The less you know heading into Inscryption, the better, with the game’s card game shenanigans happening in a creepy cabin in the woods against a foe that switches personalities with creepy masks.
+The less you know heading into Inscryption, the better, with the game’s card game shenanigans happening in a creepy cabin in the woods against a foe that switches personalities with eerie masks.

-It harkens back to creepy old flash games from years ago, and evolves in unexpected ways - shedding its skin to become a different beast entirely.
+It harkens back to creepy old flash games from yesteryear and evolves in unexpected ways - shedding its skin to become a different beast entirely.

-That's our list of the best card games.
-Check out our lists homepage for more best-of guides.
-Alternatively, take a look at our coverage of the best Steam Deck games, or the best free-to-play shooters.
+Now that you know my picks for the ultimate card games, check out our lists homepage for more best-of guides.
+Alternatively, take a look at our coverage of the best Steam Deck games, free-to-play shooters, and Xbox Game Pass games.

 Lloyd is GGRecon's Editor-in-Chief, having previously worked at Dexerto and Gfinity, and occasionally appears in The Daily Star newspaper.
 A big fan of loot-based games including Destiny 2 and Diablo 4, when he's not working you'll find him at the gym or trying to play Magic The Gathering.